-Base Information on Population Approach Why it was not possible Steps Jemena Pagin for the actimate including the Why the estimate represents the best Table Name Asset Description Year Item Actual / Estimate for Jemena Group to provide actual information Group took to locate actual information; Basis for the estimate, including the methods, assumptions and inputs used estimate possible in the circumstances and has been arrived at on a reasonable basis. risk EGP face in providing pipeline services.
+Table Name Base Base Information Why it was not possible Steps Jemena Group took to Basis for the estimate, including the Why the estimate represents the best estimate possible in Asset Description Year ltem Actual / Estimate for Jemena Group to provide actual information locate actual information; methods, assumptions and inputs used the circumstances and has been arrived at on a reasonable basis. risk EGP face in providing pipeline services.
 The Guideline Explanatory Statement (pg.
 25) advises with regard to the 'Commercial rate of return' that 'Service provides will be able to determine how this input is estimated'.
 Usage of the term 'estimated' in the Guideline Explanatory Statement implies that SGSPAA is required to estimate this data input.
 The rate of return is a theoretical concept and does not reference EGP costs, rather it refences regulatory decisions that have been applied to the relevant time period. and therefore is a best estimate which has been arrived at on a reasonable basis.